 Mr. Trump’s selection of Barrett, 48, would occur just over a week after Ginsburg’s death at the age of 87 from complications of metastatic pancreatic cancer.
 A pioneer for women’s rights, Ginsburg was appointed to the Supreme Court in 1993 and served as the anchor of the court’s liberal wing.

-At 48, it is possible that Barrett could serve on the court for the next forty years.
-In that time, she could author and sway some of the most dramatic pieces of Supreme Court decisions in American history.
+At 48, it is possible that Barrett could serve on the Court for the next forty years.
+During that time, she could author and sway some of the most dramatic pieces of Supreme Court decisions in American history.

 Barrett is a current federal appellate judge and Notre Dame law professor.

 The mother of seven children, Barrett, now 48, was confirmed in 2017 for her current judgeship on the 7th US Circuit Court of Appeals, which covers Indiana, Illinois, and Wisconsin.
 Born in New Orleans in 1972 and a 1997 Notre Dame law graduate, Barrett worked in private practice and then became a law professor, settling at Notre Dame in 2002.